Munchkin Oakleaf Hydrangea

 Hydrangea quercifolia 'Munchkin'Item #9317 USDA Hardiness Zone: 5 - 9

 An exceptional U.S. National Arboretum introduction.
 Enjoy a profusion of robust flower clusters that open white and age to pink, remaining upright even after heavy rain.
 Dark green, deeply lobed oak-like foliage turns brilliant mahogany in fall.
-Compact and well-suited for smaller landscape, in groups or as a hedge.
+Compact and well-suited for smaller landscapes, in groups, or as a hedge.
 Deciduous.

-- CareCare InformationPrefers organically rich, well-drained soils, with shelter from harsh afternoon.
+- CareCare InformationPrefers organically rich, well-drained soils, with shelter from harsh afternoon sun.
 Water deeply, regularly during first growing season to establish an extensive root system.
 Fertilize regularly during growing season.
 Blooms on old wood; prune to shape in summer after flowering.
-Remove weak, damaged stems in early spring.Pruning time: late winter to early spring; pruning seldom needed except to shape or to remove dead stems..Light Needs:Partial shade to partial sunWatering Needs:Water regularly, when top 3 in. of soil is dry.
+Remove weak, damaged stems in early spring.Pruning time: late winter to early spring; pruning seldom needed except to shape or to remove dead stems..Light Needs:Partial shade to partial sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.

 - History & LoreHistory:This selection is one of the first two hydrangea cultivars developed from the U.S. National Arboretum's shrub breeding program in McMinnville, Tennessee.
 'Munchkin' (NA 73936; PI 658494) was developed from seedlings obtained from a 1997 open-pollination of oakleaf hydrangea cultivar 'Sikes Dwarf'.
 It was released in 2010.